mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-on-call-screen/java.md

 }
 ```

 You are done.
-It's time to run the app.
+It's time to run the app and make the call.